Planning holiday parties

 You can print your invitations in a couple of ways.
-If you want a foldover card, you can purchase prescored card stock, which is frequently referred to as a "half-fold card" and is available at office supply stores (and online).
+If you want a foldover card, you can purchase prescored card stock, which is frequently referred to as a "half-fold card" and is available at office supply stores (and online at amazon.com).
 Although some card-stock packages include envelopes, you may need to buy them separately.
 The 8½-by-5½-inch size is commonly used for greeting cards, so look for "greeting card envelopes."

 You can also purchase quarter-fold prescored card stock.
 This size produces a smaller (4¼-by-5½-inch) card with four sections, instead of the two sections produced by the half-fold card.
 These cards typically use an "invitation envelope"; you may also see them referred to as "quarter-fold" envelopes